ThiagoBorges81/house_rocket/README.md

 # House Rocket

-**disclosure:** House Rocket is a fictional company and all the procedures and dicussions presented here are intended to practice and show my data science skills, and also for educational purposes.
+**Disclaimer:** House Rocket is a fictional company and all the procedures and dicussions presented here are intended to practice and show my data science skills, and also for educational purposes.
 The assumptions, questions and conclusions/proposals are fictional and made solely to fill the requirements of this fictional business.
 The data used for this project are available in the Kaggle website (https://www.kaggle.com/datasets/shivachandel/kc-house-data) in a public domain for download.

 **1. Understanding the company**